jimmyliu1326/SamnSero_Nextflow/README.md

                                    The .csv should contain two columns describing database name and path to FASTA.
-    --nanohq                       Input reads were basecalled using Guppy v5 SUP models --qc                           Perform quality check on genome assemblies --notrim                       Skip adaptor trimming by Porechop
+    --nanohq                       Input reads were basecalled using Guppy v5 SUP models --qc                           Perform quality check on genome assemblies --centrifuge                   Path to DIRECTORY containing Centrifuge database index (required if using --qc) --notrim                       Skip adaptor trimming by Porechop
     --gpu                          Accelerate specific processes that utilize GPU computing.
 Must have NVIDIA Container Toolkit installed to enable GPU computing, otherwise use CPU.